5. Preprocessing tools¶

 Sjögren) (default: True)

-be excluded (in case-insensitive fashion); and an output file.
-You can use
+exclusion and/or inclusion file(s), and an output file.
+You can use '-'

 'stdin'.
 No filenames (other than '-' for input and output) may overlap.